Darley Park: Events

 The Darley Park Concert is held annually in the park and is hosted by Derby Live.
 The natural amphitheatre landscape allows spectators to view down to a temporary stage set up and there is a firework finale.
 The concert was previously Europe’s largest free outdoor concert, however as of 2018 there has been admission fees in place.
 The concert was temporarily moved to Castle Donington in 2017 due to council funding issues.

 In 2012 the park hosted the end of day 42 in the 2012 Summer Olympics torch relay.

 Facilities

-Darley Park Tearooms occupies the old school building, that was once part of the mansion, and has a terraced area that has views across the park and the city beyond.
+Darley Park Tearooms occupies the old school building that was once part of the mansion, and has a terraced area with views across the park and the city beyond.
 Darley Abbey Cricket Club has its ground and pavilion in the park.
 The club plays in the Derbyshire County Cricket League, Divisions 4 South, 7 South and 4 North.
 Derby Rowing Club is located at the south end of the park.
-It has a function room that can be hired out for events.